 Must explore in Tokyo

 When you finished your coffee head out and explore Shibuya’s thousands of shops & boutiques.
-And as always, if you get hungry, there’s restaurants just around the corner.
+And as always, if you get hungry, there are restaurants just around the corner.

 Must visit in Tokyo

 Tokyo’s oldest temple, Sensō-ji, is one of the most significant Buddhist temples in Japan.
 Sensō-ji is a great introduction to Japan’s spirituality and traditional way of life.
 The temple grounds are always open and due to its popularity, it’s best to plan your visit either late afternoon or first thing in the morning.
 During peak times, the approach to the temple, Nakamise-Dori, features 90 shops full of goods and street food which are sure to catch your eye.